Logiqx/gps-details/docs/apps/waterspeed/first-impressions/README.md

 #### 4.1 Watch Type / Model

 I do a lot of device testing and often wearing multiple watches.
 It would be really helpful is the watch model were to be shown in the session, perhaps beneath the wind strength / direction.
 It is possible to determine the latest descriptions for Garmin watches using the JSON data from their Connect IQ SDK, which for convenience I have uploaded to [GitHub](https://logiqx.github.io/gps-details/devices/garmin/products/).
+It is also to find a lookup in the FIT SDK.

 ![craft](img/craft.png)